The time: around noon on a Wednesday

 The joke about "the injured and homeless in Glendale" is that Glendale was a stereotypically vanilla, mediocre place.

 There is a Jack in the Box at 1200 W. Glenoaks Boulevard in Glendale, although I can't verify that this is the location that the song refers to.
 But Glendale really does have what the US military calls Formerly Used Defense Sites (FUDS) that contain toxic or radioactive waste.
+It's perhaps worth noting that Zappa's father was a research scientist who worked at a chemical warfare facility.
+The Zappa family lived so close by that they kept gas masks in their home in case of an accident.

 A "freak tornado" comes through and blows all the poison gas to Watts.

-Watts, 14 miles due south of Glendale, and much farther away in many respects, is a predominantly Black, low-income neighborhood of Los Angeles that had been the scene of a massive, nearly week-long riot several years earlier, in the summer of 1965, in response to chronic police brutality.
+Watts, 14 miles due south of Glendale, and much farther away in many other respects, is a predominantly Black, low-income neighborhood of Los Angeles that had been the scene of a massive, nearly week-long riot several years earlier, in the summer of 1965, in response to chronic police brutality.
 Plus ça change.

 The line about poison gas is a prescient dark joke about environmental injustice, as poor, inner city neighborhoods such as Watts tend to be disproportionately plagued by pollution, resulting in things like dramatically higher asthma rates; indeed, residents of Watts can expect to live 12 fewer years than their neighbors in Bel Air, 25 miles northwest.